«prev next»

 Maybe it is about time to see what a category is.
 We will start with a short definition - a category consists of objects (an example of which are sets) and morphisms that go from one object to another (which can be viewed as functions) and that should be composable.
 We can say a lot more about categories, and even present a formal definition, but for now it is sufficient for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don’t see their elements.
 Or to put it another way, category-theoretic notions are captured by the external diagrams, while strictly set-theoretic notions can be captured by internal ones.

-When we are at the realm of sets we can view the set as a collection of individual elements.
-In category theory we don’t have such notion, but we saw how taking this notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.
+When we are within the realm of sets, we can view each set as a collection of individual elements.
+In category theory, we don’t have such a notion .
+However, taking this notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.
+Plus we always have a way to “go back” to set theory, using the tricks from the last section.

-By switching to external diagrams, we lose sight of the particular (the elements of our sets), but we gain the ability to see the whole universe where we were previously trapped in.
-In the same way as the whole realm of sets can be thought as one category, a programming language can also be thought as a category.
+By switching to external diagrams, we lose sight of the particular (the elements of our sets), but we gain the ability to zoom out and see the whole universe where we have been previously trapped in.
+In the same way that the whole realm of sets can be thought as one category, a programming language can also be thought of as a category.
 The concept of a category allows us to find and analyze similarities between these and other structures.

-NB: The word “Object” is used in both programming languages and in category theory, but for completely different things.
-The equivalent a categorical object is equivalent to a type or a class in programming language theory.
+NB: The word “Object” is used in both programming languages and in category theory, but has completely different meanings.
+A categorical object is equivalent to a type or a class in programming language theory.

-One remark before we go: in the last paragraphs I sound as if I’m comparing categories and sets (and rooting for categories, in order to get more copies of my book sold) and I don’t want you to get the wrong impression that the two concepts are somehow competing with one another.
+One remark before we continue: in the last few paragraphs, it might sound as if though category theory and set theory are somehow competing with each another.
 Perhaps that notion would be somewhat correct if category and set theory were meant to describe concrete phenomena, in the way that the theory of relativity and the theory of quantum mechanics are both supposed to explain the physical world.
-Concrete theories are conceived mainly as descriptions of the world, and as such it makes sense for them to be connected to one another in some sort of hierarchy.
+Concrete theories are conceived mainly as descriptions of the world, and as such it makes sense for them to be connected in some sort of hierarchy.

-Abstract theories, like category theory and set theory, on the other hand, are more like languages for expressing such descriptions - they still can be connected, and are connected in more than one way, but there is no inherent hierarchy between the two and therefore arguing over which of the two is more basic, or more general, is just a chicken-and-egg problem, as you would see in the next chapter.
+In contrast, abstract theories, like category theory and set theory, are more like languages for expressing such descriptions — they still can be connected, and are connected in more than one way, but there is no inherent hierarchical relationship between the two and therefore arguing over which of the two is more basic, or more general, is just a chicken-and-egg problem, as you will see in the next chapter.

-All category theory books (including this one) starts by talking about set theory.
-However looking back I really don’t know why that is the case - most books that focus around a given subject don’t usually start off by introducing an entirely different subject before even starting to talk about the main one, even if the two subjects are so related.
+All category theory books (including this one) start by talking about set theory.
+However looking back I really don’t know why this is the case — most books that focus on a given subject usually don’t start off by introducing an entirely different subject before even starting to talk about the main one, even if the two subjects are very closely related.

 Perhaps the set-first approach is the best way to introduce people to categories.
-Or perhaps using sets to introduce categories is just one of those things that people do because everyone else does it.
-But one thing is for certain - we don’t need to study sets in order to understand categories.
-So now I would like to start over and talk about categories as a first concept.
-So pretend like this is a new book (I wonder if I can dedicate this to a different person.)
+Or perhaps using sets to introduce categories is one of those things that people do just because everyone else does it.
+But, one thing is for certain — we don’t need to study sets in order to understand categories.
+So now I would like to start over and talk about categories as a foundational concept.
+So let’s pretend like this is a new book (I wonder if I can dedicate this to a different person).

 So.
 A category is a collection of objects (things) where the “things” can be anything you want.
 Consider, for example, these colorful gray balls:

-A category consists of a collection of objects as well as some arrows connecting some of them to one another.
-We call the arrows, morphisms.
+A category consists of a collection of objects as well as some arrows connecting objects to one another.
+We call the arrows morphisms.

-Wait a minute - we said that all sets form a category, but at the same time any one set can be seen as a category on its own right (just one which has no morphisms).
-This is true and an example of a phenomenon that is very characteristic of category theory - one structure can be examined from many different angles and may play many different roles, often in a recursive fashion.
+Wait a minute, we said that all sets form a category, but at the same time any one set can be seen as a category in its own right (just one which has no morphisms).
+This is true and an example of a phenomenon that is very characteristic of category theory — one structure can be examined from many different angles and may play many different roles, often in a recursive fashion.

 This particular analogy (a set as a category with no morphisms) is, however, not very useful.
-Not because it’s in any way incorrect, but because category theory is all about the morphisms.
-If in set theory arrows are nothing but a connection between a source and a destination, in category theory it’s the objects that are nothing but a source and destination for the arrows that connect them to other objects.
+Not because it’s incorrect in any way , but rather because category theory is all about the morphisms.
+If the arrows in set theory are nothing but a connection between their source and a destination, in category theory it’s the objects that are nothing but a source and destination for the arrows that connect them to other objects.
 This is why, in the diagram above, the arrows, and not the objects, are colored: if you ask me, the category of sets should really be called the category of functions.

-Speaking of which, note that objects in a category can be connected by multiple arrows and that arrows having the same source and target sets does not in any way make them equivalent (it does not actually mean that they would produce the same value).
+Speaking of which, note that objects in a category can be connected together by multiple arrows, and that having the same source and target sets does not in any way make arrows equivalent.

 There are some types of categories in which only one morphism between two objects is allowed (or one in each direction), but we will talk about them later.

-One of the few or maybe even the only requirement for a structure to be called a category is that two morphisms can make a third, or in other words, that morphisms are composable - given two successive arrows with appropriate type signature, we can draw a third one that is equivalent to the consecutive application of the other two.
+The most important requirement for a structure to be called a category is that two morphisms can make a third, or in other words, that morphisms are composable — given two successive arrows with appropriate type signatures, we can draw a third one that is equivalent to the consecutive application of the first two functions.

-Formally, this requirement says that there should exist an operation (denoted with the symbol $•$) such that for each two functions $g: A → B$ and $f: B → C$, there exists a function $(f • g): A → C$ (again, note that there can be many other morphisms with with the same type signature, but there must be exactly one morphism that fits these criteria).
+Formally, this requirement says that there should exist an operation (denoted with the symbol $•$) such that for each two functions $g: A → B$ and $f: B → C$, there exists a function $(f • g): A → C$.

 It’s important to mark this morphism, because there can be (let’s add the very important (and also very boring) reminder) many morphisms that go from one object to the same object, many of which actually do stuff.
 For example, mathematics deals with a multitude of functions that have the set of numbers as source and target, such as $negate$, $square$, $add one$, and are not at all the identity morphism.